Everything is a conspiracy, the elite globalists control us all, they will win, and resistance is futile.

 “There is no safety you dumb bitch.
 And if you don’t know that by now, you’re the wrong one to watch over her.”

-First off, welcome to my blog, where you can read about freedom, philosophy, and the future in both fiction and factual form!
+First off, welcome to my blog, where you can read about freedom, philosophy, and the future!

 And you heard right, I am giving away my latest novella!
 You can now read my 2016 dystopian thriller “Flight Grounded” for free, just by signing up for my email list.

-I’m not going to send you many emails, only when I actually have something new to share with you.
-Expect an email about once a week, and try not to be too disappointed if I miss a week because I’m off gallivanting in Lithuania.
+(I’m not going to send you many emails, only when I actually have something new to share with you.
+Expect an email about once a week.)

 All over the globe, people are organizing themselves into like-minded communities.
 It seems every day I hear of another project where those with similar ideas about community and lifestyle are joining together to voluntarily build a custom fit society.
 The movement is still young, and momentum is building.